XiaoChen1992/CPSCI-366/README.md

 ## Course Description

 This course discusses deep learning, covering foundational machine learning principles (loss functions, bias-variance trade-off, and optimization), advanced models (Convolutional Neural Networks, Recurrent Neural Networks, and Transformers), and their applications.
-The course is heavy-math and code instance and project-based, emphasizing applying these techniques to real-world datasets using the deep learning framework.
+The course is heavy-math, code instance and project-based, emphasizing applying these techniques to real-world datasets using the deep learning framework.

 ## Learning Objectives